 Eurail Global Pass

-The Eurail Global Pass (formerly known as the Eurailpass) is the standard pass, available for unlimited first-class travel for consecutive periods ranging from 15 days to three months.
-The pass is valid in the following 22 countries: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Portugal, Romania, Slovenia, Spain, Sweden and Switzerland.
-Keep in mind that if you choose, say, the 15-day option, you must travel for 15 consecutive days; if you skip a day because you want to linger a little longer in Paris, you'll lose that day of travel.
+The Eurail Global Pass is the most comprehensive Eurail pass, available for first-class train travel over periods ranging from 15 days to three months.
+The pass is valid in the following 28 countries: Austria, Belgium, Bosnia Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

 Passes for Youths and Children

-Travelers between the ages of 12 and 26 (on the first day of use) can save 35 percent by purchasing the Youth Pass, which essentially provides the same benefits as the regular Eurail Global Pass, except that you travel in second class rather than first class.
-Passes for children age 4 - 11 cost half of the adult fare, and children under 4 travel free.
+Many Eurail passes offer discounted prices for travelers between the ages of 12 and 27 (on the first day of use).
+These essentially provide the same benefits as the regular adult passes, except that you travel in second class rather than first class and save up to 35 percent off the normal price.
+Passes are free for children 11 and under.

-If you're visiting only one or two countries, or if your itinerary is limited to a specific region (such as the British Isles), you may wish to consider a European Country Rail Pass.
+If you're visiting only one or two countries, or if your itinerary is limited to a specific region (such as the British Isles), you should consider a European Country Rail Pass.

 For help purchasing your pass, see Buying a European Rail Pass.